2,000 years later, scientists finally know what's in these charred Roman scrolls

 Story highlights

-- The scrolls were in Herculaneum
+- Scrolls were in Herculaneum

-- The ancient town was destroyed by Mount
+- Ancient town was destroyed by volcanic eruption

 Rome (CNN)For over two millennia, scrolls from the ancient Roman town of Herculaneum eluded analysis.
 Left buried under the ashes when Mount Vesuvius erupted in 79 AD, the scrolls were preserved -- but in a charred and illegible state.